ClickCease Dandelion Control & Removal for Healthy Landscaping | Arborist Now - Arborist Now

 If you start to notice any bare spots in your lawn, try to make sure they are covered immediately.

 Leaving spots in your lawn only invites weeds to begin growing in the area.
-Once you see the area, fill them in by overseeding .
+Once you see the area, fill it in by overseeding.

 3. Consider the Length of Your Lawn

-It may be tempting for some of you to cut your grass extremely short, but longer grass will be an easier way to protect it from dandelion weeds.
+It may be tempting for you to cut your grass extremely short, but leaving it is an easier way to protect it from dandelion weeds.

 We recommend leaving the height of your lawn at around 2-3 inches.
 This length will ensure that weeds that are trying to grow don’t have the light they need to thrive.

-If prevention isn’t what you need, and you have dandelions already growing to deal with, here are some ways to get rid of them.
+If prevention isn’t what you need, and you have dandelions already growing, here are some ways to get rid of them.

 How to Get Rid of Dandelions